seal-io/docs/docs/tutorials/integrate-with-cicd.md

 To follow this tutorial, you will need:

-1. A GitHub Repo where you can fork our Demo project.
+1. A GitHub Repository.
 2. [Installation of Walrus](/deploy/standalone).

 ## Creating an API Key

-First, you need to create an API key to allow the Walrus CLI to communicate with the Walrus server.
+To allow the Walrus CLI to interact with the Walrus server, you first need to generate an API key:

-1. Go to `User information` and click on `API Keys`, then click `Add new key`, configure a name, and set an expiration time for the key.
+1. Navigate to `User Information`, select `API Keys`, then click `New Key`.
+Provide a name for the key and set an expiration period.
-2. Once completed, copy the generated key for later use.
+2. After creation, copy the API key for later use.

-## Integration of Walrus CLI and CI/CD Tools
+## Integrating Walrus CLI with CI/CD Tools

-We will use CLI and GitHub Actions integration as an example.
+For this tutorial, we will demonstrate integration using GitHub Actions.

-1. Go to your GitHub repository and create a `ci.yaml` file under the `.github/workflows` directory, defining your CI/CD workflow within.
+1. In your GitHub repository, create a new file named `ci.yaml` within the `.github/workflows` directory.
+This file will define your CI/CD workflow.
-2. In the workflow, configure GitHub Actions secrets, including `CI_REGISTRY_PASSWORD`, `CI_WALRUS_SERVER`, and `CI_WALRUS_TOKEN`, to securely store sensitive information.
-The format for `CI_WALRUS_SERVER` should be https://domain:port/.
+2. Configure the workflow to use GitHub Actions secrets, such as `CI_WALRUS_SERVER` and `CI_WALRUS_API_KEY`, for securely handling sensitive data.
+Ensure the `CI_WALRUS_SERVER` secret follows the format `https://host:port`.

-Here's an example `ci.yaml`:
+Below is a sample `ci.yaml` for reference:

 ```yaml
 name: ci